 About 3 weeks out from the race, I ran ten of those miles at goal race pace which really boosted my confidence that I could hold the pace in the marathon.
 The combination of a stronger, race specific training plan and confidence in my abilities helped me hit my goal!

-Goal race pace!!!
-My favorite words to hear from a runner!
 So often we practice faster than race pace in speed workouts or slower to get in long runs, but knowing exactly how race pace should feel is so important.Jenna McHugh sporting the 2018 Boston Marathon jacket.

-Find that Inner Belief
+Tip 3: Find that Inner Belief

 I think runners should believe in themselves and not let others’ opinions limit their own expectations of themselves.
 If you want to reach for the stars, go for it!